 About the EKHUFT Formulary

 The formulary is a guide to the status of drugs agreed by the EKHUFT Drugs and Therapeutics Committee (DTC).
 In particular it details medications without a license that have been approved for use in secondary care.
 It also has details of the local and national NHS status of most licensed medications although this is now covered better in the joint formulary.
-For current drug tariff cost information the East Kent Primary Care Formulary is a source and details all drugs that approved for GP repeat prescribing, which while a wider list than our historic formulary has the advantage that it can guide better FP10 prescribing.
-During 2017 we have commenced the full transition process to a single joint East Kent formulary and this version of formulary will be finally withdrawn.
+For current drug tariff cost information the East Kent Prescribing Group Formulary or BNF are sources.
+During 2020/21 the hospital formulary will complete its full integration into the joint East Kent formulary and this version of formulary will be finally withdrawn.
 This version of the formulary is maintained by Medicines Information Tel 01233 616001 (Internal extension 7236001), email prescribingsupport(at)nhs.net

 This formulary aims to inform our patients and staff as to the medications and their indications that are routinely available for NHS initiation by Trust clinicians.
 The default position is that where a patient contact has occurred it is the Trust clinician who is responsible for initiation and for ascertaining the NHS availabibility of a medication in an indication.
 The formulary considers the status of most of the medications or preparations licensed (i.e. have marketing authorisation) for human use in the UK.
 It also includes some medications that for various reasons are without a license but where there is evidence for effectiveness.
 These unlicensed preparations will be detailed if their status has been evaluated favourably by the Trust.
 In some cases it indicates that a medicine is not available for routine NHS use in Trust patients.